 How to get started with living a Natural lifestyle

-- Kitchen: You can start by switching out your dish and hand soaps for something without sulfates, fragrances, and dyes.
-I have found it difficult to find a dish soap without sulfates but we use Young Living’s Thieves Dish Soap.
-Young Living also makes hand soap but we haven’t tried that yet.
-For hand soap we use a mixture of essential oils, Castile soap, and water.
+You can start by switching out your dish and hand soaps for something without sulfates, fragrances and dyes.
+If have found it difficult to find a dish soap in the stores without all of those things.